AKEric/skinner/README.md

 filePath = "C:/temp/maya/skinner/test.sknr"
 ```

 Export/Import based on the selected mesh.
+In all cases, if you omit ```filepPath```, a file browser dialog will be auto-launched for the user.

 ```
 # Export: